-For a systematic characterisation an optimisation of the plating and interconnect process, test devices with a daisy chain connection (see Figure 6) have been designed and produced at FBK (Trento, Italy).
+For a systematic characterisation and optimisation of the plating and interconnect process, test devices with a daisy chain connection (see figure 6) have been designed and produced at FBK (Trento, Italy).
 These devices have a pixel-pad layout similar to common hybridisation and module interconnect use cases.
-Three daisy chain structures were produced and bonded that are shown in Figure 7.
+Three daisy chain structures were produced and bonded, and they are shown in figure 7.
 They emulate an ASIC with a peripheral pad layout on a 20 mm by 20 mm glass substrate.
-In total 536 connection pads measuring 88 $\mu$ m by 88 $\mu$ m with a 140 $\mu$ m pixel pitch.
-The ACA used for these tests were ACF1 and ACF2 and one ACP1 with 4 $\mu$ m diameter silver coated conductive particles embedded in Araldite2011.
-All pads that are covered by the adhesive and have intact read out lines for measuring the resistance show a connection.
-The electrical resistance is most strongly impacted by the wire length to the readout/measurement pads near the bottom of the device.
-In the graph the resistances are shown as a function of wire length for the readout connection.
-The value of electrical resistance per connection chain is calculated to be below 5 Ohms, after deducting the line resistivity.
-The ACP sample shows a larger statistical spread than the ACF samples, due to the lower particle density of 5% volume fraction used.
+In total, 536 connection pads, measuring 88 μm by 88 μm with a 140 μm pixel pitch, provide the necessary connections for the device.
+The ACA used for these tests were ACF1 and ACF2 and one ACP1 with 4 μm diameter silver coated conductive particles embedded in Araldite2011.
+ACP1 uses the smallest particles available for in-house mixing as shown in table 1.
+ACF1 and ACF2 use particles of 3 μm diameter and a particle density of 71k/mm2 and 60k/mm2.
+ACP1 at a volume density of 5% has an equivalent particle density to the ACF of 20-25k/mm2 (accounting for the different thicknesses of the ACF).
+Under the assumption of a parallel connection of particles and neglecting possible pad to pad connections we would expect an increase of electrical resistance.
+All pads that are covered by the adhesive and have intact readout lines for measuring the electrical resistance show a connection.
+The electrical resistance R is most strongly impacted by the wire length to the readout/measurement pads near the bottom of the device.
+In the graph the resistances are shown as a function of wire length for each readout connection.
+The value of electrical resistance per connection chain is calculated to be below 5Ω , after deducting the line resistivity gained from the linear regression of resistances.
+A measurement of precise enough electrical resistance with the used measurement setup is not able to verify a difference in resistance due to larger particles being used for the ACP sample.
+The ACP sample shows a larger statistical spread than the ACF samples, which we expect for the sample with the lowest particle density.
+In a parallel connection of N particles with the electrical resistance R_p the total electrical resistance R is given by $R = R_p/N$.
+This non linear behaviour of a parallel connection with respect to the number of connections N causes a larger spread in the ACP1 sample with lower particle density.